-- Obtain and process information fairly - Keep this information only for the specified, explicit and lawful purposes - Use and disclose information only in ways compatible with these purposes - Keep information safe and secure - Keep information accurate, complete and up to date - Ensure that any information is adequate, relevant and not excessive - Retain information for no longer than is necessary for the purpose or purposes - Give a copy of his/her personal information to an individual, on request safe in the Horse Sport Ireland Head Office, Beech House, Millennium Park, Naas, Co.
+- Obtain and process information fairly. - Keep this information only for the specified, explicit, and lawful purposes. - Use and disclose information only in ways compatible with these purposes. - Keep information safe and secure. - Keep information accurate, complete, and up to date. - Ensure that any information is adequate, relevant, and not excessive. - Retain information for no longer than is necessary for the purpose or purposes. - Give a copy of his/her personal information to an individual, on request.

+All application documentation received by Horse Sport Ireland from a vetting applicant is kept in accordance with the Data Protection Acts 1988/2003 by the LP on behalf of HSI.
+The information is kept for a four-year term, i.e., the life of a vetting application through HSI, and then destroyed.
+All information is kept in a secure safe in the Horse Sport Ireland Head Office, Beech House, Millennium Park, Naas, Co.
 Kildare.
 The LPs are the only key holders for the secure safe.

-All eVetting Invitation and ID Verification Forms and ID documentation received by Horse Sport Ireland from a vetting applicant is kept in accordance with the Data Protection Acts 1988/2003 by the LP on behalf of HSI.
-The information is kept for a five year term, i.e., the life of a vetting application through HSI, and then destroyed.
-All information is kept in a secure